 They are not exploited commercially and are only eaten by subsistence fishermen.

 These fish are generally not kept in aquariums as they grow quite large.
-They require a large aquarium of several hundred gallons.
-They prefer being kept in numbers and are happier when they have company.
+They require a large aquarium of several hundred gallons and prefer being kept in numbers and are happier when they have company.
 They should have plenty of overhangs and hiding spots to hide in during the day.
-They will eat smaller fish and shrimp if the opportunity arises.
+Smaller fish and shrimp will be eaten if the opportunity arises.
 They are easy to wean off live food and require a moonlight phase in the tank lighting as they will not feed in total darkness.

 TAILSPOT SQUIRRELFISH CLASSIFICATION